 Then they decided that they also wanted to show contemporary neuroscience, and they came to me, because I do a lot of public communication of neuroscience.
 I was asked to do the contemporary side.
 At the same time, we all began to work on everything together.
 We formed a really close team, and that part was just as exciting as anything else: working together with Lyndel and her staff at the Weisman to communicate the neuroscience and the art of Cajal.
-The exhibit had this dual purpose that has blended so perfectly in all of the different sites.
+The exhibit had this dual purpose that has blended so perfectly at all of the different sites.
 It’s been really exciting to see how the exhibit has been received.

 Did you imagine that it would be so successful?
 When the Ackland is open, there are always people in the exhibition, our tours are very popular, and our public programs, many of which have been organized in collaboration with the UNC Neuroscience Center, are always full.